 Featured Student Success Mentors

-You can count on your advising team of staff, faculty and peers in your major who will help you map out the best route to graduation, four-year colleges and careers.
-If you have any questions, please contact a member of your Advising Team.
-You can also visit your My LaGuardia page and click on the Ask my Advising Team button.
+You can count on your advisor to help you map out the best route to graduation, four-year colleges and careers.
+If you have any questions, log into your My LaGuardia page and click on the Ask my Advising Team button.

 We are glad you’re here!
 Have a great first year at LaGuardia.